 This recipe doesn’t require kneading the dough which makes it very easy to prepare.
 It takes time though, so you need to start preparing the dough a day before.
 All you have to do is make sure to mix well all the ingredients and let it rise overnight for about 16-18 hours.
 A very small amount of yeast is used in this case and it results in a very sticky dough.
 It is essential to bake it in a cast iron pot to get an amazing crispy golden brown crust.

-I guess there is no need to say that this bread is perfect for sandwiches, soups, stews and any other meals.
-Try it out, it is amazing.
+I guess there is no need to say that this no-knead bread is perfect for sandwiches, soups, stews and any other meals.
+Try it out my friends, it is amazing.

 No-Knead Cheese Bread